Skip to main content

 The Silencing of the Nightly Repair Crew

-While cortisol governs the rhythm of the day, (GH) is a primary conductor of the night.
+While cortisol governs the rhythm of the day, growth hormone (GH) is a primary conductor of the night.
 Secreted in powerful pulses by the pituitary gland, GH release is most prominent during the deepest stages of sleep, known as slow-wave sleep.
 This hormone is the chief architect of overnight repair and regeneration.

 It stimulates cellular repair, supports the maintenance of lean muscle mass, aids in the mobilization of fat for energy, and ensures the structural integrity of tissues throughout the body.